-In 2013 they did a stunning cover of Avicii's hit "Wake Me Up" in Irish, and it's truly a sight to behold and be heard - it's been viewed over 6 million times.
+In 2013 they did a stunning cover of Avicii's hit "Wake Me Up" in Irish, and it's truly a sight to behold and be heard - it's been viewed almost seven million times.

 The college’s focus is on “Gaelige gan eagla” (“Irish without fear”) and promoting the general use of Irish among the younger generations.
 The videos are made on a voluntary basis by the students of Coláiste Lurgan and local professionals who offer assistance free of charge.

 Avicii forever changed the world of EDM with his unforgettable tunes like "Levels" and "Wake Me Up."
-In a statement today, publicist Diana Baron shared the devastating news that he had been found dead in Muscat, Oman.
+In a statement following his death, publicist Diana Baron shared the devastating news that he had been found dead in Muscat, Oman.

 * This August, we're celebrating Gaeilge (the Irish language) and Irish music with a series highlighting those around the world speaking and learning Irish, and playing Irish music.